VIAcode/VIAcode-Incident-Management-System-for-Azure/Azure DevOps connector for VIAcode IMS configuration guide.md

 ## Additional information

-If all parts was successfully configured, each time upon delegation a new article will be added to the ticket, which will contain delegation details.
+Upon delegation a new article will be added to the ticket, which will contain delegation details.
 Moreover, on each VIMS ticket update, DevOps also will be received related notification:

 ![Delegationresult](./media/devOpsConnector/delegationResult.png)